-How to Present a Quilt as a Gift
+How to Wrap a Blanket as a Gift

 Now you are ready to present it to your loved one.
 How do you give your quilt as a gift to someone so you can value it as much as you do?